Irrelon/nextjs-morph-page/readme.md

 When you move to a new page, the `Component` will change, and the `MorphTransition` component will detect that.
-Instead of immediately unmounting the page, it will apply the `page-transition-exit` class to a wrapper around the page to initialize the "exit" transition, and will then apply the `page-transition-exit-active` class as well to begin the transition.
+Instead of immediately unmounting the page, it will apply the `morph.exit` class to a wrapper around the page to initialize the "exit" transition, and will then apply the `morph.exit.active` class as well to begin the transition.
 This is very similar to how the [react-transition-group](https://github.com/reactjs/react-transition-group) library does things things.
-After the previous page has been animated out, the new page is mounted and a similar pair of `.page-transition-enter` and `page-transition-enter-active` classes will be applied.
+After the previous page has been animated out, the new page is mounted and a similar pair of `.morph.enter` and `morph.enter.active` classes will be applied.
 This process repeats every time a new page is navigated to.

 ## Element-Based Transitions